judaicadh/legacyexhibits/src/content/docs/reference/taking-turns.md

 *   Claude Stuczynski (Alonso de Cartagena | Portuguese Conversos) - Bar-Ilan University / Primo Levi Fellowship

-**Special Thanks**
+## **Special Thanks**

-to Leslie Vallhonrat for her expert web design, keen editorial eye, and hard work and to Dr. Bruce Nielsen, Josef Gulka, and Elton-John Torres for their scanning labors, their enthusiasm and their overall support.
+Special thanks to Leslie Vallhonrat for her expert web design, keen editorial eye, and hard work and to Dr. Bruce Nielsen, Josef Gulka, and Elton-John Torres for their scanning labors, their enthusiasm and their overall support.